AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 Consider the usability of the current format.
 </div>

-elow is the equation for terminal settling velocity where d is diameter, $\nu$ is kinematic viscosity.
+Below is the equation for terminal settling velocity where d is diameter, $\nu$ is kinematic viscosity.
 This is used for laminar flow.

 $$ Vt = \frac{d^2g}{18\nu}(\frac{\rho_{particle}-\rho_{H2O}}{\rho_{H2O}}) $$